benjischwartz/Personal-Webpage/content/about.md

 author = "Benjamin Schwartz"
 +++

-I am a software engineer and problem solver from Sydney, Australia.
+I'm Benji.
+I'm a software engineer from Sydney, Australia.

-I have graduated with First Class Honours from [University of New South Wales](https://www.unsw.edu.au/), with a Bachelor of Computer Engineering (Hons), and an HD-Average.
+I've just graduated with from [UNSW](https://www.unsw.edu.au/), with a Bachelor of Computer Engineering with First Class Honours, and an HD-Average.
 I was recently awarded the 'Brightest Minds' full scholarship for postgraduate studies at UNSW.
 My academic work covered many topics in computer science, focussing on both software and hardware design.

-I have recently completed an internship with [IMC Trading](https://www.imc.com/ap/) where I worked in C++ as part of the execution team.
-I have also worked as Software Engineer for Transpara and managed their CRM platform.
-I worked as a Data Analytics Intern for [Quantium](https://quantium.com/) and for several years as an academic tutor for the [Lindfield Learning Hub](https://www.lindfieldlearninghub.com.au/).
+I'm primarily a backend/systems dev.
+I'm most competent in C++ but am also proficient in Rust, Java, and Go.
+I've built full-stack applications with Vue.Js.
+I've done several internships including [IMC Trading](https://www.imc.com/ap/) - working on the trading system's C++ execution framework, and [Quantium](https://quantium.com/) - working as a data analyst in Python and SQL.
+I've also worked for several years as an academic tutor both privately and for the [Lindfield Learning Hub](https://www.lindfieldlearninghub.com.au/).

-I am interested in many topics including Math, Data Analytics and Networking.
-I'm experienced with C++, Java, and Go, and recently have been learning Rust as well as front-end development.
+I've also done several side projects include a full-stack editing and visualization tool for CellML models, a rust-based multi-threaded spreadsheet, and a CNN Accelerator on an FPGA.
+Feel free to check out some of my [projects](/projects), as well as some [topics](/notes) I've been learning about.

-Feel free to check out out some of my [projects](/projects), as well as some [topics](/notes) I've been learning about.
+I enjoy solving really difficult problems.
+I'm currently incredibly excited by AI, data science, robotics and infrastructure.